Cardaor/Live_chords_good/README.md

 For the actual application 'front_end' use Pygame_UI_test.py....
 Yeah original name

 Make sure there is a folder called 'tabs' in the same folder as where these scripts are, (should be there when cloning this repo)
 Any suggestions are always welcome, though i can't promise quickly working on it :)
+Also let me know if it has helped you practice a song on guitar :)